nailgun/k8s-hostpath-provisioner/README.md

 `hostpath.nailgun.name/ssd` annotation and it will use hostPath specified in the annotation.
 If you have more than one node with this annotation, node will be selected randomly.

+You can also explicity specify node for PVC by adding `nailgun.name/hostpath-node` annotation to the PVC with the node name.

 ## Limitations